C3Suryansu/Shopping-cart-API/README.md

 - Click on Send button.
 - On successful addition, "Product added succesfully" will be printed.

+### For viewing details of a particular product
+- Follow the same procedure for adding, with the url as URL:/product/<product_name>
+- Select GET from the dropdown button and click on Send button.
+- The product details will be displayed in JSON format.

 ### For viewing all products
 - Follow the same procedure for adding, with the url as URL:/products
 - Select GET from the dropdown button and click on Send button.